webrealisierung-ch/connect-core-bundle/README.md

 ## Attention

+**Breaking changes in the dev-master branch are possible.
+Do not use it in production!**

 This bundle is currently under development.
 You can use it at your own risk!
 A stable version will be available soon.
 Of course you can submit issues and feature requests on the [repository issue section](https://github.com/webrealisierung-ch/connect-core-bundle/issues).
 Thx!

 ## Installation